Multiple phase spirals suggest multiple origins in Gaia DR3: The new view of the -- phase spirals

 \section{The new view of the $z$--$v_z$ phase spirals}

 In this section we explore how the $z$--$v_z$ phase spiral changes with orbital properties by making selections on action and angles from our parent sample of \textit{Gaia} stars.
 As an initial illustration, the left column of Figure \ref{local} shows the $z$--$v_z$ phase spiral for all `physically local' stars within a cylindrical distance, $d_{xy}\leq1$ kpc of the Sun, for comparison with later plots.
 The axis ratio is chosen such that the spiral is approximately circular, by dividing by the standard deviation in each coordinate.
 The top row shows the logarithmic number counts, and the lower row shows a Gaussian-smoothed, background-subtracted representation as shown in past work \citep[e.g.][]{LMJG19,Hunt+21}.
-Note that while this process improves the visibility of the phase spiral in the lower row, it misrepresents the edges of the caustic as over and under-densities.

 Regardless of the projection, there is an increase in definition compared to the view from \textit{Gaia} DR2 or eDR3 \citep[e.g.][]{Antoja+18}.
 The middle column of Figure \ref{local} shows a further selection to stars which are also `dynamically local', which we define as being within $d_{x_{\mathrm{act}}y_{\mathrm{act}}}\leq1$ kpc of the Sun in the action-angle Cartesian projection, $X_{\mathrm{act}}=R_{\mathrm{G}}\cos{\theta_{\phi}}$, $Y_{\mathrm{act}}=R_{\mathrm{G}}\sin{\theta_{\phi}}$ \citep[as shown in][]{Hunt+20}.
 Note the increased clarity as this is now a sample of stars on similar orbits, which should respond similarly to a perturbation, instead of stars which happen to be physically coincident.
 However, this introduces an implicit selection on other actions and phase angles, as discussed below.
 Similarly, the right column of Figure \ref{local} shows the phase spiral for stars within $d_{xy}\leq1$ kpc, now with an explicit radial action selection of $J_{\mathrm{R}}\leq2$ kpc km s$^{-1}$, which results in a similar spiral to that in the middle column, as it should, because stars with low radial action have their guiding centres close to their physical location.